watkins-joe/core-python/02-getting-started/notes.md

 > That is the number of lines
 > PEP8 recommends

-according to the PEP8 style guide, it is customary to use two balnk lines between module-level functions
+according to the PEP8 style guide, it is customary to use two blank lines between module-level functions

 we use single blank lines for logical breaks within functions